Online Journaling for Mental Health

 - Sanvello - mood tracking with CBT tools and guided journaling

-- Day One - beautiful journaling app with prompts
+- Day One - beautiful journaling app with secure, password-protected entries, prompts, and cross-device access

 - Bearable - detailed symptom and mood tracking